Shailene Woodley: 2021–present: Further film and television work

 In 2023, Woodley starred in and produced the crime thriller film To Catch a Killer.
 Directed and co-written by Argentine filmmaker Damián Szifron in his English-language debut, the film is centered on Woodley's character, Eleanor Falco, a talented but troubled cop who is recruited by the FBI to help profile and track down a mass murderer.
 Rex Reed of Observer said, "Woodley plays it on the verge of mental and physical exhaustion, rubbing the pain from her eye, giving every scene a little something extra" and further stated that she "adds another laurel to her already impressive resume".

 She next starred opposite Jack Whitehall in the sci-fi comedy Robots, which is a film directorial debut of the screenwriting duo Anthony Hines and Casper Christensen.
 Based on Robert Sheckley's 1973 short story The Robot Who Looked Like Me, the film follows a womanizer, Charles (Whitehall), and a gold digger, Elaine (Woodley), who learn humanity when forced to team up and pursue their robot doubles, who have fallen in love and run away together.
 Woodley told Collider that what made her accept the role of Elaine was "having the opportunity to do a comedy for the first time.
 But underneath all of the comedy, was this really beautiful message of love".
 She next appeared in Craig Gillespie's Dumb Money.
 She portrayed Lina Lardi, mistress of Ferrari founder Enzo Ferrari, in Michael Mann's biopic Ferrari.

 Woodley starred as a fictionalized version of author Lisa Taddeo in the drama series Three Women (2024), based on Taddeo's non-fiction book of the same name.
 She next starred in Philippe Lacôte's mystery thriller Killer Heat (2024), alongside Joseph Gordon-Levitt and Richard Madden, set in Crete, Greece.
 She made her Broadway debut playing a pregnant religious fundamentalist in the family dramedy play Cult of Love written by Leslye Headland.
 She acted alongside an ensemble which included Zachary Quinto, Mare Winningham, David Rasche and Barbie Ferreira.
 She received positive reviews with Lovia Gyarkye of The Hollywood Reporter writing, "Woodley is pitch perfect in a role that requires balancing the comedy with darker undertones."
 The production ran from November 20, 2024 to February 2, 2025 at the Helen Hayes Theater.
 For her performance she will be honored with the Theater World Award's Dorothy Loudon Award for Excellence in The Theater.
-On August 13, 2025, it was announced that Woodley would star in the Hulu series Count My Lies alongside Lindsay Lohan.
+On August 13, 2025, it was announced that Woodley would star in the Hulu limited series Count My Lies alongside Lindsay Lohan and Kit Harington.